 Strokes affect patients in different ways, both physically and psychologically.
 It is necessary to consult medical professionals regarding the type of care a loved one may require as they recover.

 A stroke survivor’s mobility and ability to perform routine tasks may be affected.
 Many people in post-stroke recovery need assistance taking medication, grooming, eating, and exercising.
-Families should consider hiring a caregiver who can look after their loved ones and help them with daily activities.
+In some cases, helping a loved one recover from a stroke can be like a full-time job which lasts months and calls for caregiving skills family members don’t readily possess.

 Stroke survivors tend to develop negative thought patterns and depression as they adjust to the major changes in their lives.
 Studies have found that post-stroke patients with untreated emotional distress exhibited lower chances of recovery and survival.
 If a loved one is emotionally or mentally struggling after their stroke, it is important to speak with a Psychologist or Psychiatrist for support and treatment.
 There are also a number of support groups for stroke survivors and families to help them cope better during post-stroke recovery.